 Learning and understanding the facts and impacts of global warming and climate change do not suffice to protect the planet and preserve future generations.

-Most of us are skeptical about extending help but are concerned about the health condition of our planet and the impacts that global warming and climate change are having on our (Earth) and our lives.
+Most of us are skeptical about offering help, but are concerned about the health of our planet and the impacts of global warming and climate change on our Earth and our lives.

 Here are basic ways to preserve our planet.